OpeOnikute/opeonikute.github.io/posts/node-js-in-flames.md

     docker-compose exec node_8x ./flame-external.sh
     ```

-**WARNING** - the map file generated has been known to grow in size, which is why we are using the `perf_basic_prof_only_functions` options, which looks for less symbols than the `-perf-basic-prof` which can only be run for a couple of hours before the tmp file becomes really big.
+**WARNING** - the map file generated has been known to grow in size, which is why we are using the `perf_basic_prof_only_functions` option, which looks for less symbols than the `-perf-basic-prof` which can only be run for a couple of hours before the `/tmp/perf-PID.map` file becomes really big.
 Regardless, if you are running servers for long periods, you should watch the growth in size of the files and better still remove the option after you're done profiling.

 After running the steps above, open the generated flame-graph in your browser.
 If you used the sample repo, the results from internal and external profiling should look like this: